 Hydra is a multibox leveling helper that aims to minimize the number of times you need to actively control secondary characters.

-Hydra is not a replacement for key cloning software — addons can’t cast spells, target units, or perform many other actions, so you will still need some way to send your key strokes and mouse clicks to your secondary characters’ instances of WoW.
+Please note that Hydra is not a replacement for key cloning software — addons can’t cast spells, target units, or perform many other actions, so you will still need some way to send your key strokes and mouse clicks to your secondary characters’ instances of WoW.

 Options are accessible by typing “/hydra” or by browsing to the Hydra panel in the Interface Options window.
 Several common commands can also be keybound in the Key Bindings window.